 West Warwick is a medium-sized town located in the state of Rhode Island.
 With a population of 31,012 people and six constituent neighborhoods, West Warwick is the 11th largest community in Rhode Island.

-West Warwick is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, West Warwick is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in West Warwick who work in office and administrative support (13.83%), sales jobs (10.53%), and food service (9.10%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, West Warwick is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, West Warwick is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in West Warwick who work in sales jobs (15.17%), office and administrative support (14.06%), and food service (7.97%).

 Also of interest is that West Warwick has more people living here who work in computers and math than 95% of the places in the US.